 Q).
-In 2013, the Oxford dictionary announced their Word Of The Year was “Selfie”.
-Who took the first Selfie? (a) Robert Cornelius, (b) Paris Hilton, (c) Britney Spears, (d) The Kolb Brothers
+In 2013, the Oxford dictionary announced their Word of the Year was “Selfie”.
+Who took the first one? (a) Robert Cornelius, (b) Paris Hilton, (c) Britney Spears, (d) The Kolb Brothers

 Q).
 In the 1976 movie “The Bad News Bears”, who was the Bears’ team sponsor (name written on the back of their jerseys)?

 Q).
 What is the Eastern Roman Empire Capital Constantinople known today as? (a) Athens, (b) Istanbul, (c) Rome, (d) Venice

 Q).
 What heavy metal element was once known as Quicksilver?

 Q).
 What is the only shark that can live in freshwater & saltwater? (a) Saw, (b) Sand, (c) Ground, (d) Bull, (e) Thresher

 Q).
 Bubble Wrap, the most common packaging material was invented in what state?